pypa/setuptools/docs/userguide/development_mode.rst

   projects structured using :ref:`flat-layout` is still **experimental**.
   If you experience problems, you can try converting your package structure to the :ref:`src-layout`.
+- File system entries in the current working directory whose names coincidentally match installed packages may take precedence in :doc:`Python's import system <python:reference/import>`.
+  Users are encouraged to avoid such scenarios [#cwd]_.

 .. attention::
    Editable installs are **not a perfect replacement for regular installs**